ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

  ## Search technical information

- The default behavior is a free-form, unrestricted search across the entire record.
+ The default behaviour is a free-form, unrestricted search across the entire record.
 A basic search for "newman" will therefore turn up researchers with the published name Newman, given name Newman, or associated with a work with "newman" in the title, etc.

  The API supports Boolean searches using multiple keywords, exact phrases, and other Boolean search features.
 Keywords must be combined using brackets and “AND” or “OR” in uppercase.